Aleumas/Paichnidia/README.md

 [How do I prenounce paichnidia?](https://translate.google.com/?sl=auto&tl=el&text=games&op=translate&hl=en)

-'Paichnidia' is an ASCII game library written in Java.
+`Paichnidia` is an ASCII game library written in Java.
 This library aims to be simple, lightweight, and extensible with the hopes of adding an AI multiplayer mode.

 ## Installation